-Privacy impact assessment (PIAs) a most effective way to comply with individual's expectations of privacy need for an assessment. their data p rotection obligations and meet The following screening questions Answering 'yes' to any of these que exercise and requires senior manage estions is an indication that a PIA would be a usefu ved.
-Name of Document: Reducing Risks Associated with Falls, Heights and Windows Policy Completed by: Bernadet te Keavney Job title Head of T Complian rust Health and Safety ce Date 01/04/2022 1/04/2022 Yes / No 1.
+Name of Document: Reducing Risks Associated with Falls, Heights and Windows Policy Completed by: Christian Knott Job title Health and Safety Advisor Date January 2025 Screening Questions Yes / No Explanatory Note 1.
 Will the process described in the document involve the collection of new information about individuals?
 This is information in excess of what is required to carry out the process described within the document.
 No 2.
-Will the process described in the document compel individuals to provide information about themselves?
+Will the process described in the document compel individuals to provide information about them?
 This is information in excess of what is required to carry out the process described within the document.
 No 3.
 Will information about individuals be disclosed to organisations or people who have not previously had routine access to the information as part of the process described in this document?
 No 4.
 Are you using information about individuals for a purpose it is not currently used for, or in a way it is not currently used?
 No 5.
 Does the process outlined in this document involve the use of new technology which might be perceived as being privacy intrusive?
 For example, the use of biometrics.
 No 6.
 Will the process outlined in this document result in decisions being made or action taken against individuals in ways which can have a significant impact on them?
 No 7.
 As part of the process outlined in this document, is the information about individuals of a kind particularly likely to raise privacy concerns or expectations?
 For examples, health records, criminal records or other information that people would consider to be particularly private.
 No 8.
 Will the process require you to contact individuals in ways which they may find intrusive?
-No If the answer to any of these questions is 'Yes' please contact the Head of Data Privacy Tel: 0116 2950997 Mobile: 07825 947786 Lpt-dataprivacy@leicspart.secure.nhs.uk In this case, adoption n of a procedural document will not take place until approved by the Head of Data Privacy. obile: 07825 IG Manager approval name: Date of approval
+If the answer to any of these questions is 'Yes' please or No Data Baixana Tananaia